navisharma230708/Induction-programme-/README.md

  Through NPTEL we can fo online courses and grab opportunity to want to IITs .
  And get experience from IIT professors.

+# Day 7

+In morning, we attended our lecture in auditorium.
+Dr. Amrit Karma the incharge of  DMC ( Digital Marketing Club ).
+He told us that , the Facebook page of GNDEC is made in 2019 .
+The club was made in 2024 .
+The club provides hand on experiences , good industry connections and competitive edge in the job market .
+This club helps in practical skill development.
+The club ran the social media campaigns .
+The club offers in enhancing the skills like content creation , vedio editing , photography and creative writing.
+Dr. Parminder Singh , who is Dean - student welfare.
+He told all four years are important in four years we need to follow our passin , manage time and enhance the others skills side by side.
+He told that , if we done any mistake our teachers will correct us here .
+But if we done any mistake in our job we aren't able to correct it.
+Dr. Randhir Singh , who is conduct of examination.
+He understood us if we fail in odd semester , we can only clear it in the odd semester not in even semester and vice-versa .
+He understood us about the rules of college.
+He gave overview on examination.

+After break in afternoon,  we submitted our application for student ID .